yindong2050/STT-RAM/README.md

 <h1>STT-RAM</h1>
 <h2>Background</h2>
-Spin Transfer Torque Random Access Memory (STT-RAM ), as a form of non-volatile memory that leverages electron spin to store and retrieve data, has the potential to replace SRAM in various applications due to its advantages of high density and lower power leakage.
+Spin Transfer Torque Random Access Memory (STT-RAM ) is a non-volatile memory with advantages such as high density and lower power leakage.
+However, it also has the issue of two-step state transitions（TTs）, which greatly impacts performance.